 It does have to be said that Mondays in general are distinctly more palatable when they don’t feature an office.
 Or, you know, any kind of work at all.
 But still, this particular one really knocked the ball out of the park.

-(As if the Universe was seeking to emphasise the above point, as I was writing the above, an extremely attractive, half-naked* man wandered past the bench I’m writing from, by the fountain in front of Saint Sulpice.
+(As if the Universe was seeking to emphasise this point, as I was writing the above, an extremely attractive, half-naked* man wandered past the bench I’m writing from, by the fountain in front of Saint Sulpice.
 Thanks, Universe.
 Appreciate it.)

 The day started out unusually early for someone who doesn’t actually have to be anywhere at any particular time.
 It was a bit of a struggle, but I forced myself out of bed, knowing I’d be glad I had by the time I came around properly – I really enjoy being out and about first thing in the morning, when I manage it.
 The air smells cleaner and feels fresher; if you get out early enough, you have the streets almost to yourself for a little while; and I love watching a city wake up, slowly coming to life as chairs are unstacked in front of cafes and restaurants, and shop owners unroll their shutters and prop open their doors.